When did you first see yourself as a writer?

 Joan Didion: We were friends for a long time before we decided to get married.
 I met him, he was working for Time.
 He was writing foreign news for Time, and he was just someone I liked and he made me laugh, and we would occasionally have lunch.
 We had friends in common.
 Then, for some reason -- I don't remember exactly why -- but one night we had dinner.
 He said he was going to drive to Hartford the next day -- he was from Hartford -- did I want to come up, and I said sure.
 So I went up to Hartford, where his family lived, and I was so taken with this entire family that we started seeing each other in a more serious light.
 Really, at that time, he was, as I said, working for Time.
 I had published one novel.
 Neither one of us was very well established, and we went to California and started supporting ourselves by writing pieces.
 So that required one or the other of us -- me to read his pieces, him to read my pieces.
 So we began to trust each other as first reader.

-When did you and John Gregory Dunne first work on something together?
+At what point did you and your husband first collaborate on something together?

 Joan Didion: We didn't collaborate until we wrote a screenplay, which I think was 1969.
 We did Panic in Needle Park.
 That's all we ever collaborated on was screenplays.